-The Age of Adaline (2015)
+The Age of Adaline (2015) Film Review

-Adaline Bowman (Blake Lively) was born in the early 1900s.
-She had a charmed kind of life with a family who loved her.
-She met and fell in love with a talented architect.
-Had a daughter named Flemming and lived a wonderfully full life.
-Until she didn’t and tragedy struck.
+In the early 1900s, Adaline Bowman (Blake Lively) is born.
+She lives a charmed kind of life with a family who loves her.
+She meets and falls in love with a talented architect.
+A daughter named Flemming soon follows, and they enjoy a wonderfully full life.
+Until she doesn’t and tragedy strikes.
 Adaline lost her husband and not long after, she was in a car accident that altered her forever.

 Those of us who admire the quieter, slower-paced drama are sure to make this film a frequent re-watch.
 It’s one of those films that has as good of a message as its performers stun with their characters.
 Actually, the script is a kind of fairy tale that does take a few unique liberties though its compass ultimately points to happy-ever-after.
 If you don’t mind a few flaws (there are some) and a pinch of whimsy, The Age of Adaline is sure to enchant you.
 It certainly met and exceeded my expectations.

 THROWBACK REVIEW: Blake Lively stars in 'The Age of Adaline' – A #Romance That Will Defy Time Click To Tweet